 If you get laid off or retire before full retirement age, consider creating a Social Security Bridge to last you until full retirement age.
 Your Social Security Bridge can be your robust tax-advantageous retirement plans or your taxable investments spitting out passive income.

 Below is a base case framework for how much you should target in taxable and pre-tax accounts by age.
 By age 60, shoot to have $1 million in your 401k or IRA and $3 million in taxable accounts.
-This way, you should have no problem waiting until full retirement age to collect Social Security.
+This way, you should have no problem waiting until full retirement age to collect SS.

 Even if you don’t have a large 401k or a significant passive income portfolio, you can carve out a portion of your investments as your Social Security Bridge.
 These investments should be relatively low risk in nature.
 Think municipal bonds, treasury bonds, CDs, and money market accounts.
 The Social Security Bridge idea is most applicable for single people.

 If you are married, you could always use your spouse’s Social Security benefits as a bridge.
 In other words, staggering when to take Social Security is a common strategy.